src-d/guide/office/company_events.md

 ## Birthday cakes
 Shared calendar `KinHR` includes birthdays of all sourcerers.
 Every time there is an event in that calendar - if a person is present at Madrid's offce, a cake is going to be shared at the kitchen on that day, around 17:00.
 If the birthday is on weekend, the cake will happen on Monday.

-Allthough this is a tradition at Madrid's office, but everyone in the company, including people who work remote, is very welcome to join either at the kitchen or at https://appear.in/sourced-birthday
+Although this is a tradition at Madrid's office, everyone in the company including people who work remote is very welcome to join either at the kitchen or at https://appear.in/sourced-birthday

 ## Summer Party
 The source{d} summer party is hosted once a year in the months of June, July or September (depending on travel schedules).